vincentl/recipe-card-from-json/README.md

   - Scaled from 6-inch cake to 8-inch cake
 - `milkbar_strawberry_shortcake.json`
   - Scaled from 6-inch cake to 8-inch cake
-  - Jam: uses agar-agar for thickening
+  - Jam: switch from pectin to agar-agar for thickening

 ## JSON Format